SantiagoLondono16/S3_AWS/README.md

 ![IAM created](images/image.png)
 <p>The IAM user is called: "github", it gives full permissions to Amazon S3, additionally the access keys were created to use the policy in Github</p>

+<h3>Step 3: We take the access keys and add them to Github in the secrets section</h3>